SplitBN/SYSEngine/README.md

 ![Version](https://img.shields.io/badge/version-1.1.0-blue.svg)

 ## Overview
-**Minecraft Command Engine** is a flexible and powerful library designed to help you build Minecraft plugins that are compatible with Minecraft versions 1.8 - 1.21.
+**SYSEngine** is a flexible and powerful engine designed to help you build Minecraft plugins that are compatible with Minecraft versions 1.8 - 1.21.
 It offers convenient and fluent utilities for handling commands, configuration management, versioning, and much more, making plugin development easier and more efficient.

 This engine includes the following main components: